 Wellbeing

-Any person can report a concern to Oranga Tamariki if they believe a tamaiti has been, or is likely to be, harmed, ill-treated, abused, neglected or deprived, or if they have concerns about the wellbeing of a tamaiti.
+Any person can report a concern to Oranga Tamariki if they believe a tamaiti or rangatahi has been, or is likely to be, harmed, ill-treated, abused, neglected or deprived, or if they have concerns about the wellbeing of a tamaiti or rangatahi.

 What is wellbeing

-The wellbeing of tamariki and rangatahi brings in consideration of a holistic view of their strengths, protective factors, and needs across a number of domains.
+The wellbeing of tamariki and rangatahi is understood through Te Puna Oranga and brings in consideration of a holistic view of their needs, strengths and protective factors.

 • Having what they need